hilsdsg3/ML_for_finance/README.md

 What assumptions is my model taking ?
 Retested very often Is there a combination of things I could model ?

-- Case study : Moddelling CPU Performance by vendor with BigQuery
+- Case study : Modeling CPU Performance by vendor with BigQuery

 Given raw inputs such s vendor, max_mhz, os .... can you predict the benchmark score.
 The prediction model setup is linear regression with BigQuery ML.

 ## Contributors

-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification and is brought to you by these [awesome contributors](./CONTRIBUTORS.md).

 Please take a look at the [contributing guidelines](./CONTRIBUTING.md) for a detailed process on how to build your application as well as troubleshooting information.

-**Development Keys**: The `CLIENT_ID` and `CLIENT_SECRET` in `api/index.js` are for development purposes and do not represent the actual application keys.
-Feel free to use them or use a new set of keys by creating an [OAuth application](https://github.com/settings/applications/new) of your own.
-Set the "Authorization callback URL" to `gitpoint://welcome`.

 ## Backers [![Backers on Open Collective](https://opencollective.com/git-point/backers/badge.svg)](#backers)